agirilovich/light-weather-sensor/README.md

 * Solar panel powering
 * Air pressure value is sent instead in a wind direction, since we don't have wind direction sensor in TX141W.

+TFA Dostmann 30.3222.02 is the same outdoor sensor.

 # Used modules